cfpb/regulations-schema/README.md

 ----

-# Project Title
+# eRegs XML Schema

-**Description**:  Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
+**Description**:  The goal of this project is to develop an XML Schema Definition that will power the eRegs project.
-Describe the problem(s) this project solves.
-Describe how this software can improve the lives of its audience.
+The XSD is intended to capture the semantics of the regulations, both in terms of their structure and their content (e.g. things like citations and references).
+The XML generated in conformity with this XSD will be guaranteed to parse properly in the new eRegs parser tool that is being developed alongside this schema.

 Other things to include: